 Acquired Laryngeal Paralysis

-This disease (see Laryngeal Disorders: Laryngeal Paralysis) is common in middle-aged and older dogs.
-Large breeds, such as Labrador Retrievers, Golden Retrievers, and Saint Bernards, are predisposed, but small breed dogs and cats can be affected.
-In the majority of cases, no underlying cause is identified and the disease is classified as idiopathic.
+Laryngeal paralysis (see Laryngeal Paralysis) is common in middle-aged and older dogs.
+Large breeds, such as Labrador Retrievers, Golden Retrievers, and Saint Bernards, are predisposed, but small-breed dogs and cats can be affected.
+In most cases, no underlying cause is identified and the laryngeal paralysis is a component of a generalized polyneuropathy, canine chronic axonal degeneration.
 A few cases are due to trauma or neoplasia affecting the neck or mediastinum.
-Hypothyroidism (see The Thyroid Gland: Hypothyroidism) is also a potential cause.
+Hypothyroidism (see Hypothyroidism) is also a potential cause.
 Clinical signs consist of voice change, laryngeal stridor, and a dry cough.
 In severe cases, exercise intolerance and episodes of respiratory—especially inspiratory—distress and cyanosis occur.
 Some affected animals have signs of a more generalized polyneuropathy, such as weakness and proprioceptive deficits.

 Diagnosis is based on laryngoscopy with the animal lightly anesthetized.
 There is a unilateral or bilateral lack of abduction of the arytenoid cartilages and vocal folds during inspiration.
 Management consists of identifying and treating any underlying disorder.
 Treatment of idiopathic laryngeal paralysis consists of surgery, such as laryngeal tie back.
 Surgery does not restore normal laryngeal function but is usually successful in diminishing severe inspiratory dyspnea.
 A potential complication of surgery is aspiration of food or liquid.